Get walking, get foraging!

 Blackberries compliment apples beautifully and mother-nature of course recognises this by having both ready for harvest at the same time.
 The seriously health-conscious amongst you may be reluctant to finish a meal with anything sweet, but even traditional recipes for crumble topping can be adapted to boost their nutrition and reduce the guilt!

 Replace some of the flour with ground almonds, a handful of porridge oats and a couple of tablespoons of milled seeds.
-‘Linwoods’ do a wonderful vacuum-packed range, that are so finely milled you’d never guess they were seeds, they just add a depth a flavour and richness to a crumble whilst boosting the nutrient content.
-Rub a good quality butter into the dry ingredients and add a good teaspoon of cinnamon which adds flavour and means you can get away with much less sugar!
+‘Linwoods’ do a wonderful vacuum-packed range, that are so finely milled you’d never guess they were seeds, they just add a depth of flavour and richness to a crumble, whilst boosting the nutrient content.
+Rub a good quality butter into the dry ingredients and add a good teaspoon of cinnamon which adds flavour and means you can get away with much less added sugar!